THE DEFENSE OF ARUBA IN WORLD WAR II

 THE STORY OF THE ATTACK ON ARUBA LAGO IN WORLD WAR II

-THE DAY HITLER LOST THE WAR
+THE DAY HITLER LOST THE WAR GUNS IN LAGO IN WW-II

 PHOTO FROM WORLD WAR II